The Honda XL700V

 Don't buy a road orientated touring bike and expect

-superior off road suspension and high ground clarence.
+with superior off road suspension and high ground

-will suit a wide selection of dual sport riders.
-A perfect
+and will suit a wide selection of dual sport riders.

-bike for new comers to dual sport adventure touring.
+A perfect bike for new comers to dual sport adventure

 |